hanzodao/app/prds/gasless-voting.md

         - **Fallback on Error:** If another error occurs during the gasless submission process (e.g., bundler error, paymaster validation fails), an error toast appears (`castVoteError`), and the system automatically attempts to fall back to the standard voting path after a 5-second delay (`setTimeout(() => { castVote(...) }, 5000)`).
       - `**Desired Behavior / Issue:**` The fallback UX needs improvement.
 The 5-second automatic retry after a generic error toast is confusing.
 Instead:
         - Communicate the failure clearly to the user, explaining _why_ if possible (e.g., "Sponsored vote failed: Paymaster out of funds", "Sponsored vote failed: Network congestion").
         - Explicitly ask the user if they want to proceed by submitting a standard transaction (paying their own gas).
 Avoid automatic retries.
-(See Issue #23)
       - `**Desired Behavior / Issue:**` Improve UX around pending states (`castGaslessVotePending`) and success/failure feedback using a modal:
         - **Immediately after the user signs the UserOperation and it is submitted to the bundler:** Display a **modal** with a clear **pending state** (e.g., "Your vote is _being_ sponsored...", perhaps with a loading animation).
 This replaces the current behavior where a success modal only appears _after_ confirmation.
         - **On successful on-chain confirmation:** Update the modal content to a **success state** (e.g., "Your vote _was_ sponsored!", possibly with a success animation or checkmark).
 This leverages the existing `ModalType.GASLESS_VOTE_SUCCESS` but shows it earlier in a pending form.
         - **If an error occurs _after_ submission** (e.g., bundler error, on-chain validation failure): Update the modal to an **error state**.
 This modal should clearly explain the failure and present the user with the option to retry via a standard transaction (paying their own gas), replacing the confusing automatic 5-second fallback.
         - This modal-based flow provides continuous, clear feedback throughout the sponsored voting process, clearly distinguishing it from standard voting.
-(See Issue #26)
     - **Standard Path (`canVoteForFree` is false):**
       - `**Current Behavior:**`
         - User selects their vote choice.